jdersch/PERQemu/PERQemu/Readme-source.txt

     The platform-independent display driver, now using SDL2 for rendering, is in UI/SDL/Display.

 - Z80 Subsystem - In progress!
-Josh incorporated a "real" Z80 emulation to
-  replace the simulation of the "old Z80" protocol as implemented on the original PERQ-1 IOB.
+A Z80 emulation has replaced a simulation of the "old Z80" protocol as implemented on the original PERQ-1 IOB.
 The new Z80 actually executes the PERQ's firmware directly, so all of the peripherals and controllers that are managed by the Z80 are being rewritten to mimic the real hardware at the register level.
-  The huge benefit of this work is that the PERQ-2 "EIO" board can now be emulated, allowing PERQemu to run a ton more software and all the newer versions of POS, Accent and PNX that used the "new Z80" protocols.
+Currently the PERQ-1 IOB (and the "CIO" variant) are emulated, allowing PERQemu to run a ton more software and all the newer versions of POS, Accent and PNX that used the "new Z80" protocols.
+The PERQ-2 EIO board is under development.

-    This is implemented by a huge wad of code under Emulator/IO/Z80 and is in a state of rapid development.
-At the moment, the original v8.7 code and the PERQ-1 IOB configuration is supported, but all of this is being refactored to support the CIO, EIO and NIO boards.
-[11-29-21]
+    This is implemented by a huge wad of code under Emulator/IO/Z80.
+The Z80 ROM images and (partially) annotated source listings are included in the PROM directory.

   This will be updated as the new IO and Z80 code is more stable.